LOVE IS THE HEARTBEAT OF THE UNIVERSE

 Recently: Alfred Austrian, The Fix; George Benton, Dead Man Walking; Colline, La Bohème (Minnesota Opera); Dough’s Mate, Companionship (Fort Worth Opera); Don Alfonso, Così fan tutte (Opera in the Heights); Zuniga, Carmen (Mill City Summer Opera); Sarastro, The Magic Flute (Lakes Area Music Festival)

-Upcoming: The Armchair / The Tree, L’Enfant et les Sortilèges (Pacific Symphony)
+Upcoming: The Armchair / The Tree, L’Enfant et les Sortilèges (Pacific Symphony); Mandarin, Turandot (Austin opera)O

 Madison Opera Debut: The Magic Flute (1995)

-Recently: Candide (Gran Teatre de Liceu); Porgy and Bess (Seattle Opera, Glimmerglass Festival); Sweeney Todd (Glimmerglass Festival); Lost in the Stars, Show Boat (Washington National Opera)
+Recently: Blue (Glimmerglass Festival); Candide (Gran Teatre de Liceu); Porgy and Bess (Seattle Opera, Glimmerglass Festival); Sweeney Todd (Glimmerglass Festival); Lost in the Stars, Show Boat (Washington National Opera)

-Upcoming: Opera in the Park, Fellow Travelers, Orpheus in the Underworld (Madison Opera); Blue (Glimmerglass Festival, Washington National Opera)
+Upcoming: Fellow Travelers, Orpheus in the Underworld (Madison Opera); Blue (Washington National Opera)

 Madison Opera Debut

-Recently: Charlie Parker’s Yardbird (Arizona Opera); Carmen (Annapolis Opera, North Carolina Opera, Dayton Opera); Tosca (Palm Beach Opera); Riders of the Purple Sage (Arizona Opera); Juliet Letters (Lyric Opera Kansas City)
+Recently: Madama Butterfly (Inland Northwest Opera); Carmen (Bar Harbor Music Festival, Annapolis Opera, North Carolina Opera, Dayton Opera); Scalia/Ginsburg (Opera Delaware); Charlie Parker’s Yardbird (Arizona Opera); Tosca (Palm Beach Opera); Riders of the Purple Sage (Arizona Opera); Juliet Letters (Lyric Opera Kansas City)